SkunkPlatform/SkunkPlatform/README.md

 We have a new Icon!
 New SkunkPlatform Label and Icon is here: ![](https://raw.githubusercontent.com/SkunkPlatform/SkunkPlatform/refs/heads/main/images/NewSPLabel.png)

+Account Age: one year old.
+The Challenge for 5 Years old = 2028 will be birthday for the year.

 A SkunkPlatform Label, Tail and a Light Aqua Skunk Icon.

 ### SPVersions